 When upper crust is middle class,

-Their riches will
+Their riches will have gone

 To feed the poor and needy